Oasis Design logo

 Water Systems for Natural Building and Structurally Sound Cob

-Lectures for the North American School of Natural Building, Cob Cottage Company building course, August 5-10, 2003, Coquille, Oregon
+Lectures for the North American School of Natural Building, Cob Cottage Company complete cob building course, August 5-10, 2003, Coquille, Oregon

 Contact the Cob Cottage company for information on their course.